lawko698/lawko698.github.io/_posts/2018-08-16-classification-imbalance-classes.markdown

     Multi-class area under the curve: 99.9%

-The AUC score is a healthy 99.9% which is a slight improvement upon QDA.
-This backs up the notion that the classes are well separated, where multinominal logisitic model performs better than LDA.
+The AUC score is 99.9% which is a slight improvement upon QDA.
+This backs up the notion that the classes are not well separated, where multinominal logisitic model performs better than LDA.

 Note: The graph is not plotted since the PCA does not show the same shape previously shown due to sampling a portion of the original data.